Philodendron plants are known for their easy care, and one of the most common problems they experience is brown spots on the leaves.

 You can make this solution by dissolving one tablespoon of lime in one gallon of water.

-Spray the leaves with this solution once a week until the brown spots disappear.
+Spray the leaves with this solution once a week until the spots disappear.

-Epsom salt is often recommended as a treatment when it comes to magnesium deficiencies.
+Epsom salt is often recommended as a treatment for magnesium deficiencies.

 You can make a magnesium sulfate solution by dissolving one tablespoon of Epsom salt in one gallon of water.